yummacss/docs/README.md

 ## Getting started

-Yumma CSS is a utility-first library that uses abbreviated naming conventions that follow regular CSS syntax — it’s a great way to scale and maintain your project with less code.
+Yumma CSS is a utility-first library that uses abbreviated naming conventions that follow regular CSS syntax — it's a great way to scale and maintain your project with less code.

 ## Installation